TargetProcess/taucharts-docs/advanced/tauchartslanguage.md

-## TauChart language
+## Taucharts language

-The flexibility of TauChart library is powered by Charts Intermediate Language (CIL) which is inspired by Leland Wilkinson's work "Grammar of Graphics".
+The flexibility of Taucharts library is powered by Charts Intermediate Language (CIL) which is inspired by Leland Wilkinson's work "Grammar of Graphics".

 CIL is a declarative language which describes the following aspects:
 * [Data source](../datasource/README.md) structure (meta data)